 Almost everyone else who wants to work in France will have to first find a job and then the prospective employer will apply for authorization in order for you to work.
 You will then be granted a work visa for the duration of your stay.

-Language requirements to work in France
+2. What are the language requirements to work in France?

 If you want to get a job, you’ll typically need to speak French to a good standard – even if a job requires you to speak your mother tongue they will probably still require some French language proficiency.
 Some jobs may require you to prove your French language skills or sit a language test.

 Even if you work for a multinational firm in France where English is the spoken language, you will improve your career chances if you learn French.
-If your French isn’t up to scratch you might consider a job teaching English while you study French at a language school in France.
+If your French isn’t up to scratch you might consider a job teaching English while you study at a language school in France.

 You can find out whether your profession is regulated (needs specific qualifications for you to be able to practice it) in France by checking on the European Commission’s database.